-- Commitment is the attitude of taking a genuine interest in other people and having curiosity about the world and getting involved with people and activities.
+- Commitment is the attitude of taking a genuine interest in other people, having a curiosity about the world and getting involved with people and activities.
 The opposite of commitment is alienation, which involves cutting yourself off and distancing yourself from other people.

-- Control is the tendency to hold the attitude that control is something that comes from the inside and act as if you can influence the events taking place around you by your own efforts.
-It is The opposite of control is powerlessness which includes the perception that your life is controlled by external forces (fate, government) and that you do not have the means or capabilities to achieve your goals.
+- Control is the tendency to hold the attitude that control is something that comes from the inside.
+You focus on what you can control and act as if you can influence the events taking place around you by your own efforts.
+The opposite of control is powerlessness which includes the perception that your life is controlled by external forces (fate, government) and that you do not have the means or capabilities to achieve your goals.
 Our sense of control is often based on perception rather than objective facts.

 - Challenge is the attitude that change is the norm, as opposed to stability and that change offers opportunities for personal development rather than threats.
 The opposite of challenge is security, and the need for everything to stay the familiar and predictable, allowing you to remain in your comfort zone

 Taken together the three components of psychological hardiness provide the motivation and confidence to look to the future to find meaning in life rather repeating the past.
 Often in coaching, we find that small changes can have a big impact.
 This is one of the basic tenets of the type of solution-focused coaching that I practise.